Ledwidge History, Family Crest & Coats of Arms

 The surname Ledwidge was first found in Cheshire, where they held a family seat from early times.
 They are conjecturally descended from Walter de Vernon who was granted the lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.
 They held a family seat at Ledwich or Leftwich in that county.

-Important Dates for the Ledwidge family
+Early History of the Ledwidge family

 This web page shows only a small excerpt of our Ledwidge research.
 Another 109 words (8 lines of text) covering the years 1172, 1200, 1270, 1329, 1598, 1737, 1823, and 1858 are included under the topic Early Ledwidge History in all our PDF Extended History products and printed products wherever possible.